SmirnoffYM/AI-simulator/docs/NetworkProtocol.markdown

 * `change color`
 * `who is there?`
 * `there you see`

+Each message also contains `id` field:

+* for incoming message, that's an identifier of an agent;
+* for outgoing message (`bump` and `there you see`), that's a port to which message should be sent.

 There are type-specific fields for each message type.
 Those would be described in more details shortly, but first it should be noted that of those 7 types, 4